UK government failed to find out whether Russia meddled in Brexit vote -report | Law-Order

 "It appears that Russia considers the UK one of its top Western intelligence targets," the report said.
 It said there were open source indications that Russia had sought to influence the Brexit campaign.
 But hard evidence had not been produced.

-"The key point is ... they had not sought even to ask that question and that is at the heart of this report," Stewart Hosie, a Scottish National Party member of committee, told reporters.
-"We saw no evidence because there was no evidence and no one in government sought to look or ask the questions that needed to be asked," said opposition Labour lawmaker Kevan Jones.
+"The key point is ... they had not sought even to ask that question and that is at the heart of this report," Stewart Hosie, a Scottish National Party member of the committee, told reporters.
+British foreign minister Dominic Raab rejected claims that the government had avoided investigating Russia.